szapp/FeatShare/doc/anchors.rst

         Anchors defined (and thus processed) before the anchors in which the variables are set will not find them.

         Stored variables are the only variables that can be used as :std:term:`global dependencies<globalDependencies>`.

+        Stored variables are the basis of :ref:`conditional anchors <conditionalAnchor>`.

         .. note::
             **Note**: These global variables only store the contents of a pattern, not their position properties, as